List of organisations banned in Russia

-This is a partial list of organizations that are officially banned in Russia as "extremist" or declared undesirable.
-Many organizations were banned based on the Russian foreign agent law and Russian undesirable organizations law.
+This is a partial list of organisations that are officially banned in Russia as "extremist" or declared undesirable.
+Many organisations were banned based on the Russian foreign agent law and Russian undesirable organisations law.
 Among them were Open Russia, National Endowment for Democracy, Open Society Foundations, U.S. Russia Foundation, International Republican Institute, Media Development Investment Fund and National Democratic Institute.